dmlc/xgboost/README.md

 * MPI compatible
   - Codes using rabit interface naturally compiles with existing MPI compiler
   - User can fall back to use MPI Allreduce if they like with no code modification

+Design Note
+====
+* Rabit is designed for algorithms that replicate same global model across nodes, while each node operating on local parition of data.
+* The global statistics collection is done by using Allreduce

+Design Goal
+====
+* rabit should run fast
+* rabit is light weight
+* rabit dig safe burrows to avoid disasters